castai/docs/docs/guides/autoscaling-policies.md

 ## Prerequisites

-- CAST AI cluster - see [create cluster](../getting-started/create-cluster.md).
-- Connected external cluster - see [connect cluster](../getting-started/external-cluster/overview.md)
+Onboard a cluster - see [connect cluster](../getting-started/overview.md)

-Once you've connected or created a cluster, select it and navigate to the **Autoscaler** menu.
+Once you've connected a cluster, select it and navigate to the **Autoscaler** menu.

 ![](autoscaling-policies/autoscaler.png)